neo4j/neo4j-browser/README.md

+## Changes in this fork
+Latest compiled bundle can be downloaded [here](https://github.com/Pfizer-Digital-Manufacturing/neo4j-browser/tree/gh-pages).
+Click `Code` button and then `Download ZIP` in the dropdown menu.
+You can also use direct [file download link](https://github.com/Pfizer-Digital-Manufacturing/neo4j-browser/archive/refs/heads/gh-pages.zip)

+1. Added extra button to node menu that allows to filter related relationships
+2. Added `Label Setup` button to configure label display for nodes and relationships

 # Neo4j Browser

 Neo4j Browser is the general purpose user interface for working with Neo4j.
 Query, visualize, administrate and monitor the database